 Building for a wider family model

 The building industry is seeing a trend in multi-generational housing across Canada.
 For example, Ottawa recently changed zoning regulations to allow for laneway homes and secondary suites.
 The CEO of the Canadian Home Builders’ Association of British Columbia told the Globe and Mail that multi-generational living is bound to become more common as the population ages.
 As a result, builders are designing housing to be a better fit for extended families.
-In Edmonton several homebuilders are unveiling a new project in West Edmonton where homes will be built with a fully developed, rentable secondary suite.
+Across the prairies, several homebuilders are unveiling new housing products where homes will be built with a fully developed, rentable secondary suite.

 Secondary suites, when properly regulated and managed, can be a useful option for families looking to subsidize their income or share space with relatives.
 A concerted push towards urban densification and affordable rental units is part of the secondary suite appeal, but the demand is further spurred by an aging and culturally diverse population looking for multi-generational housing options.